samrocketman/jenkins-influx-metrics/README.md

 # Jenkins master metrics for InfluxDB

+> WARNING: this project is pre-alpha quality and not ready for use.
+When I feel it is ready for use then I'll remove this banner.

 A simple program to collect metrics from a Jenkins master and surface the metrics as [InfluxDB line protocol][idb-line-protocol].
 Written in Go.